dmrd2653/my-group-project/README.md

 # Docomomo MN / US Modern Registry Map

-Docomomo MN's Minnesota Modern Registry documents the wide array of buildings, sites, and neighborhoods of the modern movement in the state of Minnesota.
+Docomomo MN's Minnesota Modern Registry documents the wide array of buildings, sites, and neighborhoods of the modern movement in the state of Minnesota and throughout the Midwest.
 Our team from Prime Digital Academy upgraded the initial version of the map with the following:

 * Responsive design that is mobile friendly
 * Clustering of sites allows for easier navigation and reduced delay on map load